 In times like these, our identity and our hearts need to be challenged and broken.
 Our foundations need to rumble and shake.
 For this is the path of breaking open.
 This is the way to true awakening.
 It is through direct, willing engagement that we heal into unity within ourselves and the world.

 Let us look to our shadow, our greatest teacher.
 Let us look to what underlies the formation of this nation.

-The United States of America was built upon slavery, and the structure of modern society still draws from those roots.
+The United States of America was built upon slavery and genocide, and the structure of modern society still draws from those roots.
 Those roots have become parts of ourselves that subtly operate beneath the surface.

 Let us move through our darkness, feel it, and learn from it in order to emerge on the other side:

 Together.
 Whole.
 Intact.
 In solidarity.
 In true freedom.

 For no one is free until we are all free.

 Ways Spiritual Communities Are Participating in Violence, and How to Do Better: